UltraEngine/Documentation/CPP/Command.md

 ## Remarks

-On the Windows operating system the command output will be piped to a file stored in the user "ProgramData/Ultra Engine" directory.
+On the Windows operating system the command output will be piped to a file stored in the system "ProgramData/Ultra Engine" directory.
 This file should be deleted if the command output contains any sensitive information.

 ## Example